whispered-threnody/whispered-threnody.github.io/about.md

 permalink: /about/
 ---

-This space is intentionally left fairly vague.
-I live in the United States.
-I don't truthfully believe any more than that is terribly important at the moment, but I suppose someone may convince me otherwise in the future.
+Forgeworks is based out of the United States.
+I honestly don't think my personal details are important, and that my work should speak for itself as it comes out, but others have encouraged me to fill out this section: I'm an intermediate practitioner that struggles with the lack of good documentation on the vast majority of common practices.
+While mentor-student relationships have passed on a lot of information over the years, I feel like that's also a great way to lose details in translation, or have things forgotten about that it's assumed "everyone should know".

 ### Contact me: